Stuffed Pork Loin Rolls

 First, brown them on all sides by cooking them externally for a few minutes.

-Using a good non-stick pan, you can omit the oil, but if necessary, a minimal amount of oil is sufficient.
+Using a good non-stick pan, you can skip the oil; in any case, a minimal amount of oil is enough to moisten.

-• When well-browned, deglaze with wine, turn them over, then cover with a lid and finish cooking on low heat for another 15 minutes.
+• When they are well browned, deglaze with the wine, turn them over, then cover with the lid and complete cooking on low heat for another 15 minutes.

-For me, it wasn’t necessary, but if they dry out too much, you can add a few tablespoons of hot broth or water.
+👉 For me, it wasn’t necessary, but if they dry out too much, they can be moistened with a few tablespoons of hot broth or water.

 stuffed pork loin rolls -steps4-5-6

-• Serve the stuffed pork loin rolls with potatoes, pumpkin puree, sautéed mushrooms, baked pumpkin, or with the mushroom caps I talked about in the previous recipe. 🙂
+• Serve the stuffed pork loin rolls with potatoes, pumpkin and potato mash, sautéed mushrooms, oven-baked pumpkin, or the stuffed mushroom caps I talked about in the previous recipe. 🙂

 Enjoy your meal!